-Interestingly, Saturn in the water houses is tackled first.
-Apparently, owners of a 4th, 8th or 12th house position are considered to face Saturn on its most challenging level, especially since those domains rule over the unconscious.
-It is thought to be more troubling on the emotional level where things lie just below the surface of consciousness.
-The average individual may not be aware of the emotional frustration and pain on the feeling level and, subsequently, is typical of finding its way to the therapist’s couch.
+Fascinating and disturbing, Saturn in the Water Houses are interpreted first, which is not the usual astrological order for readings.
+Chart owners of a 4th, 8th, or 12th house position are believed to face Saturn on its most challenging level, especially since those domains rule over the family, unconscious, and psychological inheritance.
+As it is thought to be more troubling on the emotional level where things lie just below the surface of consciousness, the average individual with this placement may not be aware of the emotional frustration and pain on the feeling level and, subsequently, a watery Saturn may make its way to the therapist’s couch.

-Besides Saturn’s difficult attributes, it is the meeting of difficulties, limitations and basic lack that provides the impetus to overcome obstacles and work that much harder.
-Greene touches upon the old truth that self-discovery holds the key to free-will, however, the author also believes that not many people have experienced this phenomenon.
-Unless expansion of consciousness occurs we are but a pawn in the hands of fate, and this seems to be the logic behind the author’s examination of Saturn.
+Besides Saturn’s difficult attributes, it is the meeting of difficulties, limitations, and basic lack that provides the impetus to overcome obstacles and work that much harder.
+The author touches upon the old truth that self-discovery holds the key to free-will, however, not many people have experienced this phenomenon.
+Unless expansion of consciousness occurs we are but a pawn in the hands of fate, and imprisoned in own personal Tartarus.

-Saturn: A New Look at an Old Devil, details all the natal aspects at length, along with synastry contacts.
-It is a great addition to anyone’s astrological library and it will be a constant companion in the delineation of Saturn.
-It is probably, as Greene states, only through the realization of the underlying symbolism of the planet that we achieve confidence and achievement because of Saturn and not in spite of him.
+Saturn: A New Look at an Old Devil, offers an interpretation of all of the natal houses and aspects, along with synastry contacts across two charts.
+It is a thought-provoking work and a constant companion in the delineation of Saturn.
+According to the author, it only through the realization of the underlying symbolism of the planet that we achieve confidence and achievement because of Saturn and not in spite of him.